stevenbister/email-workflow/README.md

 When the `gulp browsersync` command is run all of these files are compiled and served out of the build folder.

 The dist folder is then created when `gulp build` is run.
 This folder will contain a version of the file in build but with the css embedded and the images compressed.

 This is the launch ready file, which can be copied and pasted out into the esp where the css inlining and image handling will happen.

-## Gulp commands
-* `gulp browsersync` Run this to start developing

-* `gulp build` Run this to create a compiled version of the email with all of the assets embedded.